The chromatic profile of locally bipartite graphs: Theorem 2 without homomorphisms

-In a locally bipartite graph, being dense is equivalent to being the missing edge of a $K_{4}$.
-Note that every pair of vertices in a locally bipartite graph is exactly one of `adjacent', `dense' or `sparse'.
-Furthermore our observations above show that, in an edge-maximal locally bipartite graph, each pair of sparse vertices is either the missing rim or spoke of an odd wheel.
-The distinction between dense and sparse pairs turns out to be crucial throughout our proofs of \Cref{main4localbip,lemma4H}.
+First note that every pair of distinct vertices in any graph is exactly one of `adjacent', `dense' or `sparse'.
+Another way to view being dense is as being the missing edge of a $K_{4}$.
+Locally bipartite graphs are $K_4$-free so any pair of distinct vertices with an edge in their common neighbourhood must be non-adjacent and so dense.
+Our initial observations above show that a sparse pair in the edge-maximal $G$ is either a missing edge of an $H_{0}$, a missing rim of an odd wheel or a missing spoke of an odd wheel.
+In \cref{sec:oddspokes} we will rule out the possibility that a sparse pair is the missing spoke of an odd wheel and in \cref{sec:proof4localbip} we will complete the proof of \cref{main4localbip}.

-We collect three simple but very effective lemmata about dense and sparse pairs of vertices.
-The second of these exhibits a very simple edge-counting method that we will use frequently.
+We finish the introduction to this section by collecting four simple but very effective lemmas about dense pairs of vertices.
+The second of these exhibits an edge-counting method that we will use frequently.
+These give us some control over dense pairs and much of the proof of \cref{main4localbip} involves understanding in what configurations sparse pairs appear.